 An important part of helping them settle in is to simply leave them alone.
 Let them adjust to their new home.
 You can help them get used to you during this stage by offering them tasty treats.
 Guinea pigs love carrots through the bars of their cage or hutch.

 You should also be talking in a soft and quiet voice to your guinea pigs.
 This helps them get used to you and the sound of your voice.
 This initial phase can be frustrating and scary.
 New owners desperately want to hold their new friends.
 It’s perfectly normal to worry that they don’t like you.
 New guinea pigs spend all their time hiding and running for cover.

 Keep checking that they are eating, drinking and are making droppings to ensure they are healthy.

 Building confidence and trust

-Don’t be tempted to remove their hideouts thinking that it will force them to be confident – this has the opposite effect and can cause your guinea pigs to become very timid.
+Don’t be tempted to remove their hideouts.
+Some new owners do so thinking that it will force them to be confident.
+However, this has the opposite effect and can cause your guinea pigs to become very timid.

 The best way to build trust with your guinea pig is through offering treats and food.
 We have a wonderful article on building trust with your new piggies.

 A little preparation goes a long way when it comes to holding your guinea pig for the first time.
 All you really want to do is pick them up, give them a stroke and a cuddle before putting them back in their cage.

 However, in order to avoid injury, a great deal of care is required.
 It’s easy to accidentally harm your pet by holding them too hard or by accidentally dropping them.
 This is especially important when young children are handling guinea pigs for the first time.